What is a Life Cycle Assessment? LCA

 Next Steps

-This article was mainly focusing on how data analytics can support data gathering, processing and visualization with diagnostic tools.
+This article mainly focused on how data analytics can support data gathering, processing and visualisation with diagnostic tools.

 Simulate different scenarios with a Digital Twin